akshitmittal20/XY_Finance_Frontend/README.md

 Thank you for using the Bridge Application.
 For any queries or feedback, please contact Akshit Mittal.
 ```

-This `README.md` file provides a comprehensive overview of your frontend project, including installation instructions, project structure, features, and more.
+This `README.md` file now includes a section for sample test inputs, providing users with example values to use when testing the quote form.